Why live in Japan as a foreigner?

-When simple everyday activities become an adventure – Imagine your first trip to the supermarket, up and down the aisles, lined with Japanese products you’ve never seen before.
-Then you come to the seafood section – Yep!
-This is just the ticket, and #foodfriday just took on a whole new meaning!
+If you’re a foreigner, simple everyday activities here feel fresh and exciting.
+Imagine your first trip to the supermarket, up and down the aisles, lined with Japanese products you’ve never seen before.
+Then you come to the seafood section – incredible!

 Japan ranks third in terms of GDP and has a thriving economy.